calubrecht/CrimsonSkies/README.md

   - 66.244.102.112 port 4000

+If there are any coders and/or builders (esp builders) who are interested in contributing to an open source mud feel free to send me a message and get on board.
+I am standing up a building port for this reason.
+Great muds are a combination of the code and the content.
+You can't have just one or the other.

 ## Project Goals:

   - To provide a ROM code base that includes creative additions that keep the same